 Workplace Chaplaincy in the Footsteps of St Chad

 This will mean embracing risk, and being prepared to live life “on the edge”.
-Chaplains are prepared for this.
-They have always seen their ministry as being on the edge both of the church and the groups they serve.
-They cross boundaries to draw alongside people from many different backgrounds, people who face bewildering changes and transitions in their lives.
+Chaplains have always seen their ministry as being on the edge both of the church and the groups they serve.
+They cross boundaries to draw alongside people for many different backgrounds, people who face bewildering changes and transitions in their lives.